survivejs/webpack-book/manuscript/output/01_targets.md

 ## Conclusion

-This isn't all there is to authoring packages using webpack.
 If you try to import *./dist/lib.js* through Node, you will notice it will output `{}`.
-This has to do with the output type we chose.
-To understand better which output to use and why, we will go through them and the related options in the next chapter.
+The problem has to do with the output type we chose.
+To understand better which output to use and why we will go through them and the related options in the next chapter.

-T> The *Authoring Packages* chapter discusses npm specific techniques in detail and it complements these chapters well.
+T> The *Authoring Packages* chapter discusses npm specific techniques in detail, and it complements these chapters well.